thadG/YOUTUBE/README.md

-# This is for the YOUTUBE title:
+# This folder contains infomation for the Thaddeus Gabara YOUTUBE channel.
-# Scripting Perfectly Colliding Arrays of Spheres
+The code assumes that the Blender 2.80 version is used.
-Blender 2.80 scripting python code for the accompanying youtube All of the blender python scripts discribed on the channel is available here.
+# All of the blender python scripts discribed on the channel is available here.

+# first video "Scripting Perfectly Colliding Arrays of Spheres"